jd-santos/cline/Rules/slides.md

 Export to PDF, PPTX, PNG, or Markdown using `slidev export`.
 Install `playwright-chromium`.
 Use options like `--with-clicks` to export each click step, `--range` to export specific slides, `--dark` for dark mode export, `--timeout` and `--wait` for handling complex slides, `--executable-path` for specifying a browser executable, `--with-toc` for PDF outline, and `--omit-background` for transparent PNGs.
 Troubleshoot missing content (increase `--wait`) or broken emojis (install fonts).

-**Browser Exporter:** Use the built-in UI at `/export` for interactive exporting with a live preview.
+**Browser Exporter**: Use the built-in UI at `/export` for interactive exporting with a live preview.